The Last Unicorn: Audiobook

 In 2004, Beagle recorded an unabridged audiobook of his novel for Conlan Press.
-The audiobook was sold in three formats with varying prices: as downloadable MP3 files (released in 2005), an MP3 CD, and as an eight-CD collector's set containing the audiobook on seven audio CDs and an exclusive interview with Beagle on the eighth.
+The audiobook was sold in three formats with varying prices: as downloadable MP3 files (released in 2005).
+An MP3 CD, and as an eight-CD collector's set containing the audiobook on seven audio CDs and an exclusive interview with Beagle on the eighth was due to be released.

 Purchasers of this edition were to be sent a free autographed 3,000-copy limited hardcover edition of Two Hearts.
-Preorders began in late 2004; as of August 2009, the book and CDs were finished but not yet manufactured.
+Preorders began in late 2004; as of August 2014, the book and CDs were finished but not yet manufactured.
+Connor Freff Cochran of Conlan Press was liable for financial elder abuse, fraud, and breach of fiduciary duty in 2019.
+Cochran declared bankruptcy sixteen hours before the trial was due to begin.
+Beagle was unable to collect the money Cochran owed, and the rights to Beagle's work were left in legal limbo.
+In February 2021, Beagle regained the intellectual property rights.
+The criminal activity noted in the lawsuit is presumed to have resulted in this edition not being released.

 In July 2022, The Last Unicorn was released on Audible and was narrated by Orlagh Cassidy.

 Sequels and related works

 Beagle published a coda story to The Last Unicorn titled "Two Hearts" in the October/November 2005 issue of Fantasy and Science Fiction magazine.
 Though beginning with a new narrator, four main characters from the original story appear again.
 The story is also included in the short story anthology The Line Between, published in July 2006, as well as in the deluxe edition of The Last Unicorn that was published in 2007.
 Two Hearts won the annual Hugo and Nebula Awards as the year's best novelette.

 At the end of December 2008, Peter S. Beagle announced that he had written several new stories which were directly or indirectly linked to The Last Unicorn.
 These included three unicorn stories ("The Story of Kao Yu" about a Chinese ki-lin, "My Son Heydari and the Karkadann", and "Olfert Dapper's Day", a fictional account of the Dutch physician and writer's encounter with a unicorn in the Maine woods) and two Schmendrick stories ("The Green-Eyed Boy" and "Schmendrick Alone").
 In 2017, these stories were gathered in a short story collection titled The Overneath.
 "The Green-Eyed Boy", which earlier appeared in the September/October 2016 issue of Fantasy and Science Fiction magazine, describes the early days of Schmendrick's apprenticeship under Nikos.
 A third completed Schmendrick story was also mentioned by Beagle in December 2008.